Successful care of orphaned kittens requires a regular schedule of feeding, elimination, playing, and sleeping in a safe and healthy environment.

 - Begin feeding in a saucer as soon as the eyes are open.
 (Usually about two weeks of age.)

 - Dip muzzle and tongue in the sauce.
 Put a finger inside of the mouth to encourage sucking.

 - Begin mixing formula with Gerber High Protein Baby Cereal at 3 – 4 weeks of age.

-- After one week gradually switches the cereal to a high-quality kitten food.
+- After one week gradually switch the cereal to high-quality kitten food.

 - Slowly begin to substitute water for the puppy formula at four weeks of age.

 - Any time diarrhea should develop, dilute the food 50 % with water and call the clinic for instructions.

 It is best to use clean newspaper as bedding for the first week.
 Soft cloth is dangerous for newborn kittens.
 It can entangle and suffocate them.
 Don’t use a blanket or soft cloth until the kittens can lift their heads and move around a bit.

 - Keep the area clean!
 This is MOST IMPORTANT for good health!